-These standard phases are all separated and independent phases, each submitted (or started) by the previous phase in one of three ways (see below).
-Here is what each of the standard phases does:
+Other than before adding the workflow manager, these standard subjobs are all separated and independant subjobs, each submitted (or started) by the previous subjob in one of three ways (see below).
+The splitting of the old compute job into newrun, prepcompute and compute on one side, and tidy_and_resubmit into observe and tidy, was necessary to enable the user to insert coupling subjobs for iterative coupling at the correct places.
+Here is what each of the standard subjobs does:

-Phase Function Started by newrun Initializes a new experiment, only very basic stuff, like creating (empty) folders needed by any of the following subjobs/phases.
-NEEDS TO BE THE FIRST SUBJOB/PHASE OF ANY EXPERIMENT. prep- Prepares the compute job.
-All the (Python) functionality that needs to be run, com- up to the job submission.
-Includes copying files, editing namelists, write batch pute scripts, etc. com- Actual model integration, nothing else.
-No Python codes involved. sbatch pute ob- Python job running at the same time as compute, checking if the compute job is sbatch (compute), serve_co serve_conspillerunning, looking for some known errors for monitoring / job termination. esm_runscripts call tidy Sorts the produced outputs, restarts and log files into the correct folders, checks observe_compute for missing and unknown files, builds coupler restart files if not present
+Subjob Function newrun Initializes a new experiment, only very basic stuff, like creating (empty) folders needed by any of the following subjobs.
+NEEDS TO BE THE FIRST SUBJOB OF ANY EXPERIMENT. prepcom- Prepares the compute job.
+All the (Python) functionality that needs to be run, up to the job submission. pute Includes copying files, editing namelists, write batch scripts, etc. compute Actual model integration, nothing else.
+No Python codes involved. ob- Python job running at the same time as compute, checking if the compute job is still running, looking serve_computer some known errors for monitoring / job termination. tidy Sorts the produced outputs, restarts and log files into the correct folders, checks for missing and un- known files, builds coupler restart files if not present

-It is important to understand that none of this has to be edited by the users.
-The above described workflow phases form the default set of phases.
-Changing anyone of these phases may lead esm-tools to fail.
+It is important to understand that none of this has to be edited by the users, this is the default setup.